 These will be drawn up if a pupil's behaviour is challenging or is likely to cause harm.
-It targets specific behaviours and outlines the strategies in place to improve them.
-It is vital that all relevant staff have access to this information and that parents are sent a copy of the plan.
+It targets specific behaviours and outlines the strategies in place to move them toward more prosocial behaviours.
+The focus of any strategy and related intervention should always be to deescalate.
+All staff have access to this information on the Confidential server and parents are sent a copy of the plan.
+Staff are required to familiarise themselves and follow these plans for pupils they regularly work with.
 Support and Intervention Plans are reviewed regularly by the class lead, at least once every 3 months.
 They are authorised by Catherine Holyland or James Stanbrook.
-All new plans are stored on the server.